ComiaIan/CS222Team10Lab3/README.md

 ## 📃 Acknowledgement

-Special thanks to our Advance Object-Oriented Programming Ms. Marie Agdon for guiding us in understanding the C# language and object-oriented programming concepts.
+Special thanks to our Advance Object-Oriented Programming Ms. Fatima Marie Agdon for guiding us in understanding the C# language and object-oriented programming concepts.
 We would also like to give our gratitude to all of our supportive classmates and parents that motivate us in making this project come into  a success.
 They all helped us push further and be able to apply our learning in  real-world scenarios.